OFFIS-mosaik/mosaik/docs/tutorials/a-first-scenario.rst

 We loop over all elements of our ``pvs`` list.
 For each ``pv`` we establish a connection from the ``weather`` entity to the ``pv`` entity.
 To do this, we need to specify which attributes should be connected.
-**Attributes**, or **attrs** for short, are (the names for) the values that are exchanged while the simulation is running, as opposed to params that are used during setup.
+In mosaik, **attributes**, or **attrs** for short, are (the names for) the values that are exchanged while the simulation is running, as opposed to params that are used during setup.
 Here, we connect the *value* attribute of the ``weather`` entity to the *DNI[W/m2]* attribute of the ``pv`` entity.
 (Having the units as part of the attribute name is a somewhat common convention.)
 The simulator’s documentation should list the attributes of its models, whether they are used for input or output, and in which format they expect or provide their data.